Testing¶

 github:

-webhookSecret: "" # The Base64 webhook secret as configured for the GitHub App
+webhookSecret: "" # The base64-encoded webhook secret as configured for the GitHub App

-It is recommeded to create the repository otterdog-configs and add the otterdog.json
+It is recommended to create the repository otterdog-configs and add the otterdog.json file.

 Example of otterdog.json